Anton Shunin: International career

 After a three-year break, he was called up for the national team again for a friendly game against Belgium on 17 November 2010.

 He was confirmed for the finalized UEFA Euro 2012 squad on 25 May 2012.

 After another 6 years without call-ups, he was included in the squad for the games against Turkey and Czech Republic in September 2018, two months after then retirement of goalkeeper Igor Akinfeev from international football.
 He played his first competitive match for his country on 19 November 2019 in a Euro 2020 qualifier against San Marino, keeping a clean sheet.

-In the UEFA Nations League in 2020, Shunin gradually became the first choice goalkeeper of the national team.
+In the UEFA Nations League in 2020, Shunin was briefly the first choice goalkeeper of the national team.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad.
 He played the opening game against Belgium as Russia lost 0–3.
 He did not appear in the remaining games as Russia was eliminated at group stage.